On non-Hausdorff manifolds: ENH-manifolds and hereditary separability

-.3cm We have a (very) partial answer to (b). \begin{thm} If there is a hereditary separable ENH-manifold $M$ with a sorted neighborhood $U$, such that $|NH(x)|=1$ for each $x\in U$, then there is a locally compact first countable S-space (actually contained in $\wb{U}-U$). \end{thm} Recall that an {\em S-space} is a regular hereditarily separable non-Lindel\"of space.
-None can be constructed in {\bf ZFC}, for instance the proper forcing axiom {\bf PFA} impedes their existence and {\bf MA + $\neg$CH} that of locally compact ones \cite{Szentmiklossy:1980} (while a Kunen line is an example under {\bf CH}).
-See e.g. \cite{Roitman:1984} (in particular just after 6.4) for an account of these classical results, and \cite{Tall:PFAforthemasses} for similar results on more recent models of set theory. \begin{proof} Let $V\subset U$ be open such that $\wb{V}\cap U$ is compact.
-We denote the only point of $NH(x)$ by $\wh{x}$ for $x\in U$.
-Let $S=NH(\wb{V}\cap U)=\{\wh{x}\,:\,x\in \wb{V}\cap U\}$.
-Then $S$ is closed (Lemma \ref{lemma:NHK}) and contained in $\wb{U}$.
-Let $g$ be the sorting map, we may assume that $g:\wb{V}\to \wb{V}\cap U$ sends $\wh{x}$ and $x$ to $x$ for each $x\in\wb{V}$ (Proposition \ref{prop:NHdisjoint}).
-If $\wh{x},\wh{y}\in S$ are distinct, they can be separated in $M$ (since $x\not= y$, take the preimages by $g$ of disjoint open subsets of $U$ containing them).
-Also, $S$ is locally compact by Lemma \ref{lemma:closedregular}.
-It follows that $S$ is a Hausdorff locally compact hereditarily separable space.
-But since $S$ is also a scan of $\wb{V}\cap U$, it cannot be covered by countably many Euclidean subsets by Corollary \ref{cor:ClH}, hence $S$ is non-Lindel\"of and an S-space. \end{proof}
+Recall that an {\em S-space} is a regular hereditarily separable non-Lindel\"of space.
+None can be constructed in {\bf ZFC}, for instance the proper forcing axiom {\bf PFA} impedes their existence and {\bf MA$(\omega_1)$} that of locally compact ones \cite{Szentmiklossy:1980}, while a Kunen line is an example under {\bf CH}.
+See e.g. \cite{Roitman:1984} (in particular just after 6.4) for an account of these classical results, and \cite{Tall:PFAforthemasses} for similar results on more recent models of set theory.
+Recall also that {\bf MA$(\omega_1)$} implies that $\text{cov}(\mathcal{B}) > \omega_1$.

-Note in passing that we can weaken the assumptions of Theorem \ref{thm:S-space} to ``$M$ is a hereditarily separable NH-manifold with a sorted neighborhood $U$ possessing a scan countaining an Hausdorff subset $S$ closed in $M$ such that $NH(S)\cap U$ is $\omega_1$-Baire in $M$'', but we find the statement a bit convoluted.
-Another closely related variant is the following.